In the Rehabilitation, Reintegration & Recovery space

 Diagnosing bipolar disorder early is not easy because the signs of bipolar in kids tend to occur slowly and worsen over time.
 Alternatively, bipolar disorder may also start to show signs very late in life.

-Patients tend to consult a doctor during their extreme depressive episodes, hence, the mental health professional conducts a full diagnostic test to rule out other mental health conditions.
+So, whenever patients consult a doctor during their extreme depressive episodes, the doctor will usually conduct a full diagnostic test to rule out other mental health conditions as well, such as.

 For proper diagnosis, the doctor needs to know about the alcohol and substance use habits of patients, their medical history, and occurrences of depression or suicide attempts among the family members of the patient.